 CBDCE has established a scholarship program to support the journey for health professionals in the specialty and to encourage diversity in the pool of the health professionals holding the Certified Diabetes Care and Education Specialist (CDCES) credential.

 Five categories have been established across a wide range.
-A maximum of twenty scholarships will be awarded in any given year.
+Between twenty to forty scholarships will be awarded in any given year.
 It is anticipated that four (4) awards will be given in each category.
 However, CBDCE reserves the right to award more than four scholarships in a specific category if there are not enough qualified candidates in other categories.

 Diversity & Inclusion - Includes health professionals that reflect any one of many aspects of diversity within the current certified population, including, but not limited to, socioeconomic status, ethnicity, race, LGBTQIA+ community, men, and individuals with disabilities.
 Primary criteria: Individual self-identifies by applying under this category.
 Provides letter of recommendation from supervisor or colleague.